To Book an Appointment

 Here is the link https://www.blkmaxhospital.com/blogs/cancer-fighting-foods

-Can foods prevent cancer?
 The answer is yes.
 Research shows that certain foods lower the risk of cancer.
 So, it's time to include these healthy foods in your diet to prevent the deadly disease.
 Scientists are, however, more sure of foods to avoid to prevent cancer.
 These include processed meats, sugary drinks, and salty fast food.
 These might look luring but are harmful to health.
 On the other hand, fresh fruits and vegetables are anti-cancer foods that reduce the risk of cancer disease.
 Read on to learn about 15 such anti-cancer foods.

 What is The Link Between Cancer and Diet?

-The US National Cancer Institute has found a link between our diet and cancer.
-What people consume increases or decreases their risk of cancer.
-Alcohol and tobacco are some products that increase the risk of cancer.
-Similarly, processed fast foods can harm human health, causing fatal diseases like heart disease and cancer.
 On the other hand, eating fruits and vegetables rich in fibre can reduce the risk of cancer.
 Phytochemicals in plants protect us from harmful compounds in food and the environment.
 Additionally, they prevent cell damage and mutation.
 Thus, a diet to prevent cancer would include fresh fruits, vegetables, whole grains, and lean meat.
 It's not different from a healthy diet in general.

 1. Carrots

 It's common knowledge that carrots are healthy.
 But few people know about their anti-cancer properties.
 A study showed that the consumption of carrots was associated with a reduced risk of prostate cancer.
-Another review analysing five older studies showed a 26% reduction in gastric/ stomach cancer risk due to carrot consumption.
+Another review analysing five older studies showed a 26% reduction in gastric/stomach cancer risk due to carrot consumption.
 While these studies don't account for other factors that might play a role in cancer, they draw a correlation between reduced risk and carrot consumption.

 2. Berries